Alternator Diode Testing

 Alternator diode testing is a procedure for checking the correctness of the elements on the diode board.
 An alternator is a generator of three-phase alternating voltage.
 As direct current is used on vehicles, diodes transform the generated alternating current into direct current.
 The proper operation of the vehicle’s electrical power supply system depends on the correctness of the diodes.

 The test of diodes is reduced to checking their ability to pass current in only one direction.
 The measurement can be done with a multimeter.
 The diode check option is selected.
-If the multimeter doesn’t have this option, then an ohmmeter is used.
+If the multimeter doesn’t have this option, an ohmmeter is used.
 Measuring pipettes are connected to the diode ends.
 A correct diode conducts in one case, while in the other when the pipettes are replaced, it does not conduct.
-When the diode conducts in both directions, the diode is short-circuited, or when it does not conduct, it is open-circuit.
+When the diode conducts in both directions, it is short-circuited; when it does not, it is open-circuit.

 The diodes on the alternator are located on the diode board.
-Depending on the type, the alternator can have 6 (3 positive and 3 negative) or 9 (3 positive, 3 negative, and 3 exciting – diode trio) diodes.
+Depending on the type, the alternator can have 6 (3 positive and 3 negatives) or 9 (3 positives, 3 negatives, and 3 exciting–diode trio) diodes.

 Alternator with 6 and 9 diodes